skimpax/fbxosctrl/README.md

   - reboot the Freebox Server

 ###### Dependancies:
-python-requests and python-simple-json.
+python-requests and python-simplejson.
 You can use this command to install them:
-> apt-get install python-requests python-simple-json
+> apt-get install python-requests python-simplejson